HNS Finder

 What are HNS?

-- Dangerous, hazardous and harmful substances, materials and articles in packaged form covered by the current International Maritime Dangerous Goods (IMDG) Code as amended.
+(iv) dangerous, hazardous and harmful substances, materials and articles in packaged form as covered by the IMDG Code

-- Liquid substances carried in bulk with a Flash Point not exceeding 60°C.
+(vi) liquid substances carried in bulk with a flashpoint not exceeding 60°C (as measured by a closed-cup test)

-- Solid bulk materials possessing chemical hazards covered by the current IMSBC Code, as amended, to the extent that these substances are also subject to the provisions of the IMDG Code in effect in 1996, when carried in packaged form.
+(vii) solid bulk materials possessing chemical hazards as covered by the IMSBC Code to the extent that these substances are also subject to the provisions of the IMDG Code in effect in 1996, when carried in packaged form

 Several thousand substances are included on these lists and many are covered under more than one category of the Convention definitions of HNS.